okami101/vuetify-admin/packages/docs/guide/components/inputs.md

 ## Custom component

-You can prefectly create your own VA input component by using [`input`](mixins.md#input) mixin component.
+You can perfectly create your own VA input component by using [`input`](mixins.md#input) mixin component.
 Very useful for editing complex property object or custom advanced input UI for primitives.

 **`src/components/inputs/MyCustomInput.vue`**